-In the protocol, Alice iteratively prepares qubit pairs in a maximally entangled state (Step 1) and sends one half of the pair to Bob (Step 2).
-Then, Alice and Bob each measure their qubit with respect to a basis $a_i, b_i \in \{0, 1\}$ , respectively, where 0 stands for the X-basis and 1 stands for the Z-basis (Steps 3 and 4).
-Thereby, Alice and Bob make their basis choice independently, where for each of them, 0 (X) is chosen with probability $p_x$ , and 1 (Z) with probability $p_z$ .
-These probabilities $p_x$ and $p_z$ are parameters of the protocol.
-The important and problematic parts of the protocol are Step 5 and the subsequent check of the termination condition (TC): after each measurement, Alice and Bob communicate their basis choice over an authenticated classical channel.
-With this information at hand, they then check whether the termination condition is satisfied: if for at least n of the qubit pairs they had so far, they both measured in the X-basis, and for at least k of them, they both measured in the Z-basis, the termination condition is satisfied and they enter the final phase of the protocol by continuing with Step 6.
+In the protocol, Alice iteratively prepares qubit pairs in a maximally entangled state (step 1) and sends one half of the pair to Bob (step 2)7.
+Then, Alice and Bob each measure their qubit with respect to a basis $a_i, b_i \in \{0, 1\}$, respectively, where 0 stands for the X-basis and 1 stands for the Z-basis (steps 3 and 4).
+Thereby, Alice and Bob make their basis choice independently, where for each of them, 0 (X) is chosen with probability p_x , and 1 (Z) with probability p_z .
+These probabilities p_x and p_z are parameters of the protocol.
+The important and problematic parts of the protocol are step 5 and the subsequent check of the termination condition (TC): after each measurement, Alice and Bob communicate their basis choice over an authenticated classical channel.
+With this information at hand, they then check whether the TC is satisfied: if for at least n of the qubit pairs they had so far, they both measured in the X-basis, and for at least k of them, they both measured in the Z-basis, the TC is satisfied and they enter the final phase of the protocol by continuing with Step 6.
 These quota n and k are parameters of the protocol.
-If the condition is not met, they repeat the Steps 1 to 5 (which we call the loop phase of the protocol) until they meet this condition.
-Because of this iteration, whose termination
+If the condition is not met, they repeat the steps 1-5 (which we call the loop phase of the protocol run up to that point, we call it the iterative sifting protocol.
+Its number of rounds is a random variable that we denote by M. We denote possible values of M by m (see the TC and step 6).